-For some of the SDI-12 commands, the Destination parameter must be an array.
-The required number of values in the array depends on the command (TABLE 8-3).
+For the SDIAddress, alphabetical characters need to be enclosed in quotes (for example, "A").
+Also enclose the SDICommand in quotes as shown.
+The Destination parameter must be an array.
+The required number of values in the array depends on the command (see Table 8-3 [p.
+21]).